What Will We Do Today?

-I spoke about when my mother was near the end of her life and my sister used to go into the room and just sit with her, knitting quietly.
+I spoke about when my mother was near the end of her life, and my sister used to go into the room and sit with her, knitting quietly.
 There was no need for conversation and a good feeling of calm and companionship.
-My mother was comforted by her being there and there was no need to complicate it by further engagement.
+My mother was comforted by her being there, and there was no need to complicate it by further engagement.
 It just worked.

 Giving someone undivided attention for a while during the day really matters.
-Examples of good activities for this is giving a hand, foot or head massage.
+Examples of good activities for this are giving a hand, foot, or head massage.
 It’s is so relaxing, both for the person giving the massage and the person receiving it.

-Holding hands, or giving and getting a nice big hug.
+Holding hands or giving and getting a nice big hug.
 This is such a simple way to engage with another person.
-Holding hands relieves stress, reduces fear, gives you a sense of security, can help balance somebody and apparently has other health benefits too.
-While lots of us love a hug or touch, there are of course those that don’t, and we have to respect this also.
+Holding hands relieves stress, reduces fear, gives you a sense of security, can help balance somebody, and apparently has other health benefits as well.
+While lots of us love a hug or touch, there are, of course, those that don’t, and we have to respect this also.